Alex Green: 2010

 During his senior year, Green was featured much more in the Warrior offense.
 Green rushed for 1,199 yards and 18 touchdowns, both of which place second in Hawaii's single-season rushing leaderboards.
 During the game against New Mexico State, Green broke the school record for rushing in a game with 327 yards on 19 carries (an average of 17 yards per carry).
 He was named the Western Athletic Conference (WAC) player of the week and Capital One Impact Performer of the week.

 Professional career

+Pre-draft

-Green was considered one of the better running back prospects coming into the 2011 NFL Draft.
+Green was considered one of the better running back prospects coming into the 2011 NFL draft.
 Scouts stated that Green was "thickly built and well-proportioned", with "competitive speed".
 However, he was also criticized for his ball-control, lack of power, and the fact that he played in "a pass-happy 'pistol' offense featuring wide splits against porous WAC defenses" and that he "was never asked to handle a heavy workload."
 He was projected to go as early as the third round.